Appendix pain

 If the condition is left untreated, the appendix can burst.
 If this happens, an individual will typically experience severe pain across the entire abdominal region.
 This can cause peritonitis, a medically significant condition (see below).

 If any symptoms of the condition occur and acute appendicitis is suspected, immediate medical attention should be sought.
-A person will be admitted to hospital and usually undergo surgery to remove the appendix.
+A person will be admitted to a hospital and usually undergo surgery to remove the appendix.
 This common procedure is called an appendectomy and is considered routine by doctors.
 It will usually be carried out using laparoscopic surgery.

 Other causes of abdominal pain